khadas/khadas_docs/linux/source/vim1/CreateBootableSDCard.md

-title: Create A Bootable SD Card
+title: Create a Bootable SD Card
 ---

 What is a `Bootable SD-Card`?